kqarlos/README-generator/SampleREADME.md

   ## Description

-  This is a command line application that gathers project information from the user and generates a readme markdown file.
+  This is a sample project generated from the Readme-Generator command line application.

   ## Table of Contents